 We talk about travel.
 Where he’s been, where I’ve been, the like.
 He’s also traveled quite a lot.
 His first contact was – much like my experience – through the Erasmus student exchange program.
 He went to Poland.
 The cheap RyanAir connections from Porto airport also help him.
 I tell him I’m going to Poland next, Warsaw specifically.
 The connections are indeed good and cheap.

-I ask Pedro how Porto has changed over the years, with regards to tourism.
+While zooming past places I’ve never heard of but seem worth a stopover such as Aveiro, I ask Pedro how Porto has changed over the years, with regards to tourism.
 He tells me about how the city used to be so much quieter before Porto airport underwent renovations to handle its current capacity.
 Pedro tells me that a lot of the locals complain about the development, but also says that the city used to be much poorer before it became a popular destination.
 He says “There are people who want the money from tourism without the tourism.
 They can’t have that.
 A lot of people don’t realize that things are good right now because of that.”

 Change of Topic

 Out of the blue, he asks me “What do you think of Portuguese men?”
 I’m not sure in which direction this is going, so I say “Friendly..?”
 Pedro refines his question: “What do you think of Portuguese men look.
 Are Portuguese men attractive?”